Therapeutic Approaches in Monkeypox Infections

 Romanian Society of Bioengineering and Biotechnology

-• Andreea Mihaela Sandu, Doctoral School, Carol Davila University of Medicine and Pharmacy
+• Andreea Mihaela Sandu, Doctoral School, Carol Davila University of Medicine and Pharmacy,

 The County Emergency Hospital, Pitești, Romania